neicnordic/neic-sda/docs/submission.md

 completes and the checksum is valid, a message of completion is sent to Central EGA: Ingestion completed.

->Important
+> **Important**
-> If a file disappears or is overwritten in the inbox before ingestion is
-> completed, ingestion may not be possible.
+> If a file disappears or is overwritten in the inbox before ingestion is completed, ingestion may not be possible.

 If any of the above steps generates an error, we exit the workflow and log the error.
-In case the error is related to a misuse from the user, such as submitting the wrong checksum or tempering with the encrypted file, the error is forwarded to Central EGA in order to be displayed in the Submission Interface.
+In case the error is related to a misuse from the user, such as submitting the wrong checksum or tampering with the encrypted file, the error is forwarded to Central EGA in order to be displayed in the Submission Interface.